chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-over-periodic-hills/3d-flow-over-periodic-hills.rst

 3D Flow over periodic hills
 ======================================

-This example is a a well-established benchmark for Computational Fluid Dynamics software known as the `periodic hills flow <https://kbwiki.ercoftac.org/w/index.php?title=Abstr:2D_Periodic_Hill_Flow>`_.
+This example is a well-established benchmark for Computational Fluid Dynamics software known as the `periodic hills flow <https://kbwiki.ercoftac.org/w/index.php?title=Abstr:2D_Periodic_Hill_Flow>`_.
 It includes complex flow features such as the generation of an unsteady shear layer, recirculation, strong pressure gradients, attached and detached boundary layers and turbulence recycling due to the periodicity assumption.

 Features
 ---------